PELVIC FLOOR PHYSICAL THERAPY

 Postpartum Pelvic Floor Rehab

-Following the events of pregnancy & delivery, women are often left with a dysfunctional pelvic floor.
-Common postpartum symptoms include bladder leakage, increased frequency or urge to urinate, and vaginal/abdominal pressure – these are all reasons to consult our pelvic health specialist.
+After pregnancy & delivery, women are often left with a dysfunctional pelvic floor.
+Common postpartum symptoms include bladder leakage, increased frequency or urge to urinate, and vaginal/abdominal pressure – all reasons to consult our pelvic health specialist.

 A pelvic floor evaluation will consist of an external exam to assess posture, breathing mechanics and a general strength assessment of the abdomen/hip musculature.
 An internal exam may be performed to assess the strength of the pelvic floor musculature.